AndrejaP/Restaurant-Design-in-Figma/README.md

 # Restaurant-Design-in-Figma

-##Restaurant Design in Figma for Redi School Web Design Course.
+## This is my restaurant design for Redi School Web Design Course

-This is the [link](https://youtu.be/Pqf6eSH5S5Q) to the prototype video.
+This is the [link](https://youtu.be/Pqf6eSH5S5Q) to the video of the prototype I made with Figma.

 I also designed the icons and the logo for the restaurant.